 Understanding the significance of Nassau County’s history and nature, today’s settlers value these tributaries for their natural state, rich history and tradition.
 They appreciate the opportunity to explore these untouched, protected areas with generations to come.
 As the newest community in Nassau County, Tributary recognizes the history and the importance of preserving this dynamic land, with much of the land being preserved within and around the community.
 Tributary is where people will celebrate the natural surroundings as part of the community’s vision and design.

 It’s a model lifestyle for tomorrow, waiting to be discovered today.
 The perfect place to call home.
 Within the 1,550-acre master-planned community, residents will enjoy the outdoor lifestyle, resort-style pool, fitness center and activities at the fun-filled Amenity Center.
-New modern-rustic homes will be offered from the $200s, interested homebuyers can join the VIP list at tributaryliving.com to ensure they are first to learn of any updates as we approach the grand opening of model homes late this summer.
+New modern-rustic homes will be offered from the $300s, interested homebuyers can download their complimentary digital brochure at tributaryfl.com to ensure they are first to learn of any updates as we approach the grand opening of model homes late this summer.